systemtruststores/systemtruststores.github.io/docs/rationale/index.md

 You could apply a bunch of workarounds, but why should you have to?
 Native applications on your system handle TLS certificates without fuss, so your other tools should be able to do this too.

-**The real solution is for CLI tools and programming languages to integrate with the native OS trust store.**  (With the option to turn this off for debugging, or compatibility with legacy environments.)
+**The real solution is for CLI tools and programming languages to integrate with the system truststore.**  (With the option to turn this off for debugging, or compatibility with legacy environments.)

 This means: